This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 A basic SQL statement is SELECT * FROM ItemView

-The Class column is coded: the value 1 indicates that the item is a part, while the value 2 indicates that it's a document.
+The Class column is coded: the value 1 specifies that the item is a part, while the value 2 shows that it's a document.
 For example:

 SELECT ClassName = CASE Class WHEN 1 THEN 'Part' WHEN 2 THEN 'Document' ELSE 'Unknown' END FROM ItemView

-All dates are displayed using SQL Server's default format.
+All dates are shown using SQL Server's default format.
 If you need a different format, such as ISO 8601, then a conversion is required.
 For example:

 SELECT convert(varchar(23),CostDate,126) AS IsoCostDate FROM ItemView